paleovar/TimescaleDependency/readme.md

 directories | description
 ---- | ----------
-`data` | Contains the pre-processed data that serves as input for all figures.
+`./data/` | Contains the pre-processed data that serves as input for all figures.
 The sub-directory `./data/supp` contains data used for supplementary figures only. `./data/shapes/50m_physical` provides mapping information such as coastlines etc. from [naturalearthdata](https://www.naturalearthdata.com/downloads/110m-physical-vectors/), see `ne_50m_land.README.html`.
-`helpers`| Contains scripts (`.R`-files) that define useful functions, initial parameters and load required packages, and meta data (`.Rds` files).
+`./helpers/`| Contains scripts (`.R`-files) that define useful functions, initial parameters and load required packages, and meta data (`.Rds` files).

 additional files | description
 ---- | ----------